 Thanks to Mohanty uncle, we had a comfortable stay at Bhubaneshwar.
 We stayed at the Royale Midtown hotel – good food, services, and well connected to other parts of the city.

-If you are not into planning trips by yourself then heritage tours, Orissa is one suggestion I’d give.
+Confused about where to stay in Orissa?
+If you are not into planning trips by yourself then heritage tours, Orissa is the suggestion I’d give.
 Do not forget to check out their Tribal tour.

 One thought on “12 things to do in Orissa – A list of top places to visit”